wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 ---
 title: Run a Relayer
-description: How to develop and run a Wormhole relayer using the Relayer Engine.
-This guide walks through setup, message filtering, and processing across chains with the Wormhole network.
+description: Develop and run a Wormhole relayer using the Relayer Engine.
+Guide to setup, message filtering, and processing across chains with the Wormhole network.
 ---

-# Relayers
+# Run a Relayer

-## Relayer Engine
+## Introduction

-The Relayer Engine is a package that provides the structure and a starting point for a custom relayer.
+The `relayer-engine` is a package that provides the structure and a starting point for a custom relayer.

 With the Relayer Engine, a developer can write specific logic for filtering to receive only the messages they care about.

 Once a Wormhole message is received, the developer may apply additional logic to parse custom payloads or submit the Verifiable Action Approvals (VAA) to one or many destination chains.

-To use the Relayer engine, a developer may specify how to relay Wormhole messages for their app using an idiomatic express/koa middleware-inspired API, then let the library handle all the details!
+To use the Relayer Engine, a developer may specify how to relay Wormhole messages for their app using an idiomatic Express/Koa middleware-inspired API, then let the library handle all the details!

 ## Quick Start

-The source for this example is available in this [repository](https://github.com/wormhole-foundation/relayer-engine/blob/main/examples/simple/src/app.ts){target=\_blank}.

 ### Install Package